Ben Martin

 Assistant Professor, Internal Medicine Section Hospital Medicine

 Ben Martin received his A.B. with Honors in English and American Literature from Middlebury College and was awarded the Donald E. Axinn Prize for his creative thesis.
 He subsequently attended Tufts University School of Medicine and completed his internal medicine residency at the University of Virginia, receiving an Arthur P. Gold Foundation Humanism and Excellence in Teaching Award.
-He now serves as an academic hospitalist and is an active contributor to undergraduate and graduate medical education in the School of Medicine.
+He is a hospitalist and active contributor to medical education in the School of Medicine.
+He received a 2023 Department of Medicine Excellence in Teaching Award and is a member of the Academy for Excellence in Education.

 Research Interests: Representations of health disparities in art and literature; patient perceptions of illness; intersection of health humanities with clinical reasoning and high-value care; ethics of animal research; narrative medicine